SLIDER

 car-first-aid-kit

-9. Cell phone charger: Image if you need to call for help but your phone is dead!
+9. Portable cell phone charger: Image if you need to call for help but your phone is dead!
 It doesn’t hurt to have an extra battery charger available in your car, especially in the winter.
 Rule of thumb, fully recharge its battery before hitting the road.

 10. Tire air pressure guide: A properly inflated tire will provide better traction, and consequently you will have better control of your vehicle.